andydunstall/piko/docs/manage/kubernetes.md

 You can then setup the any required load balancers (such as a Kubernetes Gatweay) or services to route requests to the server. to Piko.

+## Helm

+Piko includes a simple helm chart at [operations/helm](../../operations/helm).
+This chart creates a headless service and StatefulSet as described above.